 An added benefit, seniors who feel inspired to keep studying to obtain an MBA or M.S. degree may take graduate-level courses during their last two semesters for dual undergraduate and graduate credit.
 That means students can take nine graduate-level credit hours during senior year, and can complete their MBA or M.S. one year after graduating if they attend full time.
 See course catalog for additional details about the “3 to Degree” program.

-The University of St. Francis is accredited by both the Higher Learning Commission (hlcommission.org) and the Illinois State Board of Education (ibhe.org).
-Several College of Business & Health Administration programs are accredited by the Accreditation Council for Business Schools and Programs (acbsp.org).
+The University of St. Francis is accredited by both the Higher Learning Commission (hlcommission.org) and the Illinois Board of Higher Education (ibhe.org).
+Most COBHA programs are accredited by the Accreditation Council for Business Schools and

 What Can You Do With This Degree?

 Career options for Health Care Management majors are becoming more diverse.
 Increasingly, positions for health care executives may be found in a wide variety of settings, such as:

 - Ambulatory care facilities

 - Consulting firms